PhysicsOfMobility/ridepy/joss/paper.md

 # Summary

 RidePy enables fast computer simulations of on-demand mobility modes such as ridehailing or ridepooling.
 It strongly focuses on modeling the mobility service itself, rather than its customers or the environment.
-Through a combination of Python [@vanrossum1995], Cython [@cython] and C++ [@stroustrup2000], it offers ease of use at high performance.
+Through a combination of Python, Cython and C++, it offers ease of use at high performance.
 Its modular design makes customization easy, while the included modules allow for a quick start.

 # Statement of need